 Certain areas along the Hillsborough River may experience impacts on the east and/or west side of the river, beginning at Channelside and continuing past Rowlett Park Drive to the dam (see Figure 8).
+However, only two structures were identified within the projected vulnerability area citywide.
+These structures were along the Hillsborough River.
 The area beyond the dam will not experience any impacts from sea level rise within this assessment's time horizon.